WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-hdi.md

 [Create a path mapping](./create-path-mappings.md) to ensure that data for managed Hive databases and tables are migrated to the [default Hive warehouse directory](https://cwiki.apache.org/confluence/display/Hive/Configuration+Properties#ConfigurationProperties-hive.metastore.warehouse.dir) for HDInsight clusters.

-Doing so will allow you to start using your source data and metadata on your HDInsights cluster immediately after migration, as it will be referenced correctly by your target metastore.
+This lets you start using your source data and metadata on your HDInsights cluster immediately after migration, as it will be referenced correctly by your target metastore.

 ## Configure for metadata migrations